thunderbird/developer-docs/add-ons/updating/tb78/convert-legacy.md

   }});
 /* ... */ } /* ... */
 ```
+For complex cases, it might be reasonable to put the implementation and optionally its registration in a separate JavaScript module.

 ## Replacing various discontinued features within experiment code

 Many parts of XUL are discontinued, and there are some other changes that prevent legacy code to run unchanged in an experiment.
 [A separate article deals with these changes.](changes.md)

+## Additional Tips

+Some general tips to speed up your porting workflow:
+* To debug code running in the backgroud page or to interactively use Web-/MailExtension APIs, you can access debugging tools using the gear icon in the add-on tab.
+* To debug code running in the browser context (usually: your experiments) you can still use the browser console (Ctrl+Shift+J) or developer toolbox (Ctrl+Shift+I) – just like with legacy extensions.
+* The add-on debugging tools accessible through the add-on page's gear icon permit to directly install add-ons without packaging them, similar to linking a legacy extension in the profile folder.
+Using that option permits to reload the add-on without restarting Thunderbird.
+* When testing a change in an experiment, always restart Thudnerbird *and delete Thunderbird's cache folder*.
+Experiment code may get cached, and these caches are not always cleared when uninstalling or replacing an add-on.